trixi-framework/Trixi.jl/docs/src/time_integration.md

 In particular, for $S > p$ the Runge-Kutta method includes some free coefficients which may be used to adapt the domain of absolute stability to the problem at hand.
 Since Trixi.jl [supports exact computation of the Jacobian $J$ by means of automatic differentiation](https://trixi-framework.github.io/Trixi.jl/stable/tutorials/differentiable_programming/), we have access to the Jacobian of a given simulation setup.
 For small (up to approximately $10^4$ DoF) systems, the spectrum $\boldsymbol \sigma = \left \{ \lambda_m \right \}_{m=1, \dots, M}$ can be computed directly using [`LinearAlgebra.eigvals(J)`](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#LinearAlgebra.eigvals).
 For larger systems, we recommend the procedure outlined in section 4.1 of [Doehring et al. (2024)](https://doi.org/10.1016/j.jcp.2024.113223).
-This approach computes a reduced set of (estimated) eigenvalues around the convex hull of the spectrum by means of the [Arnoldi method](https://github.com/JuliaLinearAlgebra/Arpack.jl).
+This approach computes a reduced set of (estimated) eigenvalues $\widetilde{\boldsymbol \sigma}$ around the convex hull of the spectrum by means of the [Arnoldi method](https://github.com/JuliaLinearAlgebra/Arpack.jl).

 The optimization problem (1) can be solved using the algorithms described in [Ketcheson, Ahmadia (2012)](http://dx.doi.org/10.2140/camcos.2012.7.247) for a moderate number of stages $S$ or [Doehring, Gassner, Torrilhon (2024)](https://doi.org/10.1007/s10915-024-02478-5) for a large number of stages $S$.
 In Trixi.jl, the former approach is implemented by means of convex optimization using the [Convex.jl](https://github.com/jump-dev/Convex.jl) package.